-(2) To provide for regular and safe construction of houses in the town for the future and to provide a building code for the town; to provide set-back lines on the streets beyond which no building may be constructed if permitted by general law; to require the standard of all dwelling houses to be maintained in residential sections in keeping with the majority of residences therein and if permitted by general law, to require the standard of all business houses to be maintained in business sections in keeping with the majority of the business houses to be maintained in business sections in keeping with the majority of the business houses therein.
+(2) To provide for regular and safe construction of houses in the town for the future and to provide a building code for the town; to provide set-back lines on the streets beyond which no building may be constructed if permitted by general law; to require the standard of all dwelling houses to be maintained in residential sections in keeping with the majority of residences therein and if permitted by general law, to require the standard of all business houses to be maintained in business sections in keeping with the majority of the business houses therein.

-(3) To make and adopt a comprehensive plan for the town and to that end all plats and replats hereafter made subdividing any land within the town, or within one mile thereof, into streets, alleys, roads and lots or tracts, shall be submitted to and approved by the council before such plats or replats are filed for record or recorded in the office of the clerk of the Circuit Court of Lancaster County, Virginia; provided that control of subdivision of land without the town shall be subject to general law.
+(3) To make and adopt a comprehensive plan for the town and to that end all plats and replats hereafter made subdividing any land within the legal boundaries of the town, into streets, alleys, roads and lots or tracts, shall be submitted to and approved by the council before such plats or replats are filed for record or recorded in the office of the clerk of the Circuit Court of Lancaster County, Virginia; provided that control of subdivision of land without the town shall be subject to general law.